Hugh Roe O'Donnell (died 1505)

+A statue of him was unveiled in Donegal on 13 September 2007.

 Biography

-O'Donnell visited Dublin in 1464 to submit to the royal authorities.
+Hugh Roe O'Donnell was born circa 1429.
+His father was Niall Garv O'Donnell.
+Hugh Roe O'Donnell visited Dublin in 1464 to submit to the royal authorities.
 He remained a strong supporter of the Yorkist cause, and supported the claims of the pretender Perkin Warbeck against the Tudors.
 By 1496 he repented his actions, along with other Gaelic kings and lords who had supported Warbeck.

-He died in 1505 and was succeeded in Tyrconnell by his son, Sir Aodh Dubh Ó Domhnaill, who was also considered a strong ruler who increased the lineages power into northern Connaught and enjoyed the support of the Crown authorities in Dublin.
+He died on 11 July 1505 and was succeeded in Tyrconnell by his son, Sir Aodh Dubh Ó Domhnaill, who was also considered a strong ruler who increased the lineage's power into northern Connaught and enjoyed the support of the Crown authorities in Dublin.
 Together their reigns are sometimes considered a "golden age" for the O'Donnells, when compared to the violent succession disputes that followed in the later 1500s.

-He should not to be confused with the later Hugh Roe O'Donnell, who was his great-great-grandson.